newrelic/newrelic-c-daemon-docker/docs/docker-hub.md

 -	Meet [C-SDK requirements](https://docs.newrelic.com/docs/agents/c-sdk/get-started/c-sdk-compatibility-requirements).
 -	C-SDK version 1.2.0 or higher.

 To start collecting data from your application, you only need to download and install the agent and set some config variables.
-The [New Relic Explorer's Hub](https://discuss.newrelic.com/t/relic-solution-php-agent-and-daemon-containers/84841) has an example of an agent/application container setup that will interact with the daemon.

 ## Shell and daemon log access